echronos/echronos/components/signal/docs.md

 /*| doc_concepts |*/
 ## Signals

-Signals are a flexible mechanism that helps tasks to interact with each other.
+The signal mechanism is a flexible feature that helps tasks to interact with each other.
-They are typically used for event notifications.
+Signals are typically used for event notifications.
 For example, a driver task can use a signal to notify a handler task whenever new data is available for processing.
 Typically, the driver task would send a signal every time new data becomes available while the handler task would repeatedly wait to receive the signal and then process the data.

-The signal mechanism typically blocks the handler task while it waits and makes the task runnable again when it receives the exact signal it is waiting for.
+The signal mechanism typically blocks the handler task while it waits, and makes the task runnable again when it receives the exact signal it is waiting for.
 Interrupt service routines can also send signals to a task via the interrupt event mechanism described in the [Interrupt Events] section.

 Each task is associated with a set of pending signals.